FARM Environmental Stewardship Version 3

 • A more robust and accurate model while remaining practical and easy to use

-• Farm-level environmental and economic insights through scenario analyses to support informed decision-making about the adoption of practices and technology
+• Farm-level environmental insights through scenario analyses to support informed decision-making about the adoption of practices and technology

 • Increased functions to enable farmers, cooperatives and processors to work with supply chain customers interested in investing in on-farm interventions and GHG reductions.